OscarPellicer/pexams/README.md

 - `--void-questions <str>`: Comma-separated list of question numbers to exclude from scoring.
 - `--void-questions-nicely <str>`: Comma-separated list of question IDs to void "nicely".
+- `--only-analysis`: Skip the image processing step (OCR/OMR) and proceed directly to the analysis and grading phase using an existing `correction_results.csv`.
+This is useful if you manually correct OCR errors in the CSV file and want to recalculate the final grades.

 #### `pexams test`